spack/spack/lib/spack/docs/build_systems/intelpackage.rst

-If you plan to have Spack install licensed products for you (`route 2`_ above), the Intel product installer that Spack will run underneath must have access to a license.
-Via the means sketched out in the following sections, check and use the license provided by default means, or explicitly configure the license for Spack.
+If you plan to have Spack install licensed products for you (`route 2`_ above), the Intel product installer that Spack will run underneath must have access to a license that is either provided by a *license server* or as a *license file*.
+The installer may be able to locate a license that is already configured on your system.
+If it cannot, you must configure Spack to provide either the server location or the license file.

 For authoritative information on Intel licensing, see:

 * https://software.intel.com/en-us/faq/licensing
 * https://software.intel.com/en-us/articles/how-do-i-manage-my-licenses